lesliehamachi/lesliehamachi.github.io/research.md

       <img src="https://lesliehamachi.github.io/images/logo_small.png" alt="logo" title="logo" style="vertical-align:top; text-align: center"/>
     </td>
     <td style="padding: 10px">
      <p style="font-size: 16px;">In the Hamachi Group, we are interested in nanoparticle synthesis and characterization.
 For many applications, it is important to consistently make a narrow size distribution of nanoparticles.
 We seek to develop new synthetic methods to achieve this.
 This research involves a mixture of organic chemistry techniques (1H NMR, FTIR), physical chemistry techniques (DLS, Fluorescence Spectroscopy) and materials engineering techniques (PXRD, SEM).
-You do not need prior experience with these techniques to be able to participate in a research project, although it is suggested that you have taken the first two quarters of gen chem.</p>
+You do not need prior experience with these techniques to be able to participate in a research project, although it is suggested that you have taken the first semester of general chemistry.</p>
     </td>
   </tr>
 </table>